depjs/dep/README.md

 # dep

-A little Node.js dependency installer with the bare minimum of features for module **end-users**.
+A little Node.js dependency installer with the bare minimum features for module **end-users**.

 ## Features
 + Installs the dependencies defined in a local package.json.